-This measure is calculated in the 1st, 2nd and 3rd quarterby taking the current actual amount expended on lottery division media and production services associated with television advertising for the reporting periods.
-The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with television advertising.
+This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on vendor account management and administration fees expenditures as well as media and production services for all other types of lottery division specific advertising not included in the print, radio or television categories for the reporting periods.
+The 4th quarter is calculated by taking the current actual amount expended and encumbered for vendor account management and administration fees, as well as media and production services for all other types of lottery division specific advertising not included in the print, radio or television categories.
+Data Limitations: